JOJ0/mitx-pacmen/README.md

 ## License

-Released under an MIT license, see the [LICENSE](LICENSE) within the repo for details.
+Released under an MIT license, see the [LICENSE](LICENSE) file within the repo for details.